pottekkat/personal-website/content/posts/onos-problems.md

     relative: false
 ---

+> **Disclaimer**: I am still learning about public policy and base this blog post on my current understanding of the topic.
+I will continue improving this post as I learn more.
+Any feedback and corrections are welcome.

 The Indian government funds more than 50% of all scientific research in the country.
 However, 65% of scientific articles published by Indian researchers are still behind the paywalls of “prestigious” journals.

 Most of these “prestigious” journals work on subscription-based business models, and around ₹1500 crores is spent annually by Indian institutions to cover such subscription costs.
 If you are unaffiliated, it could cost you ₹2285 on average to access a single article from these journals.